extism/elixir-sdk/README.md

 end
 ```

-> **Note**: You'll need a rust toolchain installed to build this package.
+> **Note**: You do not need to install the Extism Runtime shared object, but you will need a rust toolchain installed to build this package.
 See [Install Rust](https://www.rust-lang.org/tools/install) to install for your platform.

 ## Getting Started